To preserve the heritage of the watermen of the Chesapeake Bay.

 Our President — Steven R. Ormsby

 Steve lives in the Guinea area of Gloucester County.
-He has been married to his wife, Diane, for 34 years.
-They have four grown children, Danielle, Kelly, DeVin, and Kristofer, and eight grandchildren.
+He has been married to his wife, Diane, since 1981.
+They have four grown children, Danielle, Kelly, DeVin, and Kristofer, and seven grandchildren.

 Our Vice President — Phillip Bowditch

 Born in Newport News in 1952, Phil grew up on Main Street in Colonial Yorktown.
 He graduated from York High School in 1971, and Averett College in 1975 with a Business Management and Marketing degree.
 In 1977, Phil obtained his Real Estate Salesman license and began his real estate career with Abbitt Realty.
 In 1980, Phil successfully completed the required courses and testing to obtain his Real Estate Broker’s license.
 From 1982 to 1993, Phil owned and managed Shirley and Bowditch Realty.
 In 1993, Phil associated with Better Homes and Gardens.
 In 2000, Better Homes and Gardens was bought out by GMAC and Phil terminated the association.
 Today, Phil Bowditch is an independent broker and maintains an office in historic Hilton Village.
 With his brother David, Phil operates and manages the Hornsby House, a beautiful bed and breakfast location on Main Street in Yorktown.
 Phil supports Watermen’s Museum activities as the Board vice President, events manager, and volunteer.

 Phil lives in the Riverside area of Newport News with Lee, his bride of 24 years.
 He has a son, Gray, and a daughter, Lisa.

 Comments from Our President